dbt-labs/dbt-athena/README.md

 Next, adjust `.env` file by configuring the environment variables to match your Athena development environment.

 #### Running tests
+We have 2 different types of testing:
+* *unit testing*: you need to have a .env file (run `make .env`), variables can be left empty.
+  You can run this type of tests running `make unit_test`
-You must have an AWS account with Athena setup in order to launch the tests.
-You can run the tests using `make`:
+* *function testing*: you must have an AWS account with Athena setup in order to launch the tests.
+  You can run this type of tests running `make functional_test`

+All type of tests can be run using `make`:
 ```bash
 make test
 ```